openwall/john-packages/readme.md

 [![macOS Downloads](https://img.shields.io/badge/Download-Mac%20Build-blue.svg)](https://github.com/openwall/john-packages/releases)

-Using the above instructions you can install the rolling version of John the Ripper Jumbo 1+ or the hot and bleeding version in your system.
+Using the above instructions you can install the rolling version of John the Ripper Jumbo 1+, the hot and bleeding version, or a previous stable version in your system.

 The package contains the necessary executables to run a fresh install of John the Ripper.
 You must install required Homebrew libraries.